 My advice, as always, is to start low and go slow.

-If you’re still unsure of how to find your perfect dose and learn what works best for your body, be sure to check out the in-depth education offered in my Cannabis Compass Online Course.
+If youโre still unsure of how to find your perfect dose and learn what works best for your body, be sure to check out the in-depth education offered in my Cannabis Compass Online Course.

-9 Different Infusion Options
+Different Infusion Options

-Cannabis Herbal Tea (Tisane)
+#1 – Cannabis Herbal Tea (Tisane)

-For this type of tea, you can choose to decarboxylate your cannabis first to enjoy the activated benefits of CBD or THC, or skip this step to enjoy the benefits of CBDA and THCA.
+For this type of tea, you can choose to decarb your cannabis first to enjoy the activated benefits of CBD or THC, or skip this step to enjoy the benefits of CBDA and THCA.

 For this option, it is up to you what types of herbs you want to add to your cannabis herbal tea, along with the cannabis itself.

-Additionally, you can add traditional black tea leaves to your tea mix for a true tea experience.
+Additionally, you can add traditional black loose-leaf tea leaves to your tea mix for a true tea experience.

 It involves choosing your favorite herbal tea additives, grinding them up in a spice grinder, and adding them to a cloth tea bag or metal tea ball for steeping.

-If you’re new to using different herbs and spices below, check out this bulk botanical flower kit which will get you started with 6 different types of edible flowers that can be used to make tea.
+If you’re new to using different herbs and spices below, check out this bulk botanical flower kit, which will get you started with 6 different types of edible flowers that can be used to make tea.

-Stem Tea
+#2 – Make Stem Tea

-While it may be tempting to throw away those stems, the truth is, there may actually be some good stuff left on them.
+While it may be tempting to throw away those leftover stems, the truth is, there may actually be some good stuff left on them.

-You can choose to leave the stems whole or grind them up.
+You can choose to leave the stems whole or grind them up, then be sure to go through the decarboxylation process.

 After that, you can steep your cannabis stems in your tea with any other additive you desire.
-Also, be sure to opt for a fat addition if you want to get the most out of your cannabinoids.

 Adding cannabutter to your teacup adds richness to the flavor and texture and can be enjoyed alongside any other tea addition you like to use, like sugar or cream.

+Note: It’s important to keep in mind that mixing tea and butter is the same as mixing oil and water; they don’t naturally stay together well.
 You will likely notice butter/oil floating on the top of your tea after the cup is left to sit for a few minutes.
 This is harmless and left to your personal taste and texture preferences and can easily be fixed with the addition of lecithin.

-Cannabis Coconut Oil in Cannabis Tea
+#4 – Cannabis Oil Tea

 Cannabis-infused oil is another popular cannabis tea infusion method I see.

-You can also use CBD oil.
 As cooking with CBD oil gains popularity, many people realize that CBD oil is an excellent addition to their morning cup of tea and their overall wellness routine.

 Adding CBD oil to your morning cup of tea is also likely the most accessible option for most folks, as CBD is legal in nearly every state.